apple/swift-openapi-generator/Examples/tracing-middleware-example/README.md

-# Tracing middleware using Swift OTel
+# Tracing middleware using Swift Distributed Tracing

-In this example we'll implement a `ClientMiddleware` and `ServerMiddleware` that use `swift-otel` to emit traces for requests and responses.
+In this example we'll implement a `ClientMiddleware` and `ServerMiddleware` that use `swift-distributed-tracing` and `swift-otel` to collect and emit traces for requests and responses.

 > **Disclaimer:** This example is deliberately simplified and is intended for illustrative purposes only.

 ## Overview

-This example extends the [HelloWorldVaporServer](../HelloWorldVaporServer) with a new target, `TracingMiddleware`, which is then used when creating the `Server`.
+This example extends the [hello-world-vapor-server-example](../hello-world-vapor-server-example) with a new target, `TracingMiddleware`, which is then used when creating the `Server`.